Ammulu-maddi/project33/README.md

 # ✨ Dentile  ✨

-This is a web based application developed for health related  based website in india
+This is a web based application developed for health related  based website in india.

 ### This web based health application has been developed for the accomplishment of Future Ready Talent Internship program launched by Microsoft, Future Skills Prime, Quess, Github and EY.

 **Project Link** - https://ammulu-maddi.github.io/project33/
 **Project Link** -https://youtu.be/ErfVxaqaTUI

 ###Azure technologies used for Project 😃
 -Static web apps.